Buff Bagwell: Independent circuit (2001–2024)

 After his final appearance in TNA, Bagwell had resumed wrestling on the independent circuit, most prominently for the National Wrestling Alliance (NWA) territory Mid-Atlantic Championship Wrestling and Universal Championship Wrestling.
 After recovering from his injuries, Bagwell resumed his wrestling career and, in early March 2013, he won American Premier Wrestling's Heavyweight Championship after defeating "Cowboy" Jeremy Young at APW's Brawl VI event.
-On May 24, 2014, Bagwell competed in the JT Lightning Invitational Tournament held by Absolute Intense Wrestling, where he won his first round match against Jock Samson before losing to Ethan Page in the quarterfinals.In September 2018, under the management of Colton Menzel and Zach Salaam, Bagwell competed unsuccessfully in a UCW Heavyweight Title match against former WWE star Rob Conway at UCW's "A Tribute fit for a King" event.
+On May 24, 2014, Bagwell competed in the JT Lightning Invitational Tournament held by Absolute Intense Wrestling, where he won his first round match against Jock Samson before losing to Ethan Page in the quarterfinals.
+In September 2018, under the management of Colton Menzel and Zach Salaam, Bagwell competed unsuccessfully in a UCW Heavyweight Title match against former WWE star Rob Conway at UCW's "A Tribute fit for a King" event.
 This was the first time Bagwell and Conway had ever faced each other.
+Bagwell's last match was on April 21, 2024 teaming with Big John Dalton, defeating Lord Gaston and Sir Matthew for Memphis Wrestling.
 On November 23, 2024, Bagwell served as the special enforcer for Evan Golden vs Heath Slater for the Beside the Ring Championship in Elizabethton, Tennessee.
 Bagwell was blinded by E.Z.
 Money, allowing Golden to knock out Slater and retain the title.

 In July 2025, Bagwell, who has claimed to be suffering from lingering injuries which have resulted from a car crash which occurred in 2020, would have one of his legs mostly amputated.
 Nevertheless, Bagwell has stated that he still hopes to get back in the ring.